QuintinAdam/spree_flexi_variants/README.md

 ### Product Customizations

 Use these when you want the ability to provide a highly customized product e.g. "Cut to length 5.82cm", "Engrave 'thanks for the memories'", "Upload my image".
 Full control over pricing is provided by the Spree calculator mechanism.

 ## Version Notes

+The branch spree-3-3 version for spree 3.3.0

+The branch spree-3-2-stable version for spree 3.2.0

-The branch spree-3-1-experimental is an untested by myself version for spree 3.1.0.
-Please let me know (send a pull request) if it is missing anything.
+The branch spree-3-1-stable version for spree 3.1.0

 The branch spree-3-0-stable is an somewhat stable version for spree 3.0.0 with updated styles to match.